 You will need to determine the name servers that have been associated with your managed zone.
 Different managed zones will have different name servers.

-To determine your name servers in the GCP Console:
+To determine your name servers in the Cloud Console:

 - Go to the Cloud DNS page

 - Under Zone Name, select the name of your managed zone.

 - On the Zone details screen, click Registrar Setup at the far right of the screen.